 Venue & Travel

-Universidad San Francisco de Quito - Campus Cumbayá
+Main venue: Universidad San Francisco de Quito - Campus Cumbayá Main conference room: Teatro Shakespeare, Paseo San Francisco

 We recommend staying in the Parroquia Iñaquito and Parroquia Cumbayá neighborhoods for convenient access to the conference venue and a comfortable experience in Quito.